The following is heavily based on an article written by Dale Warner at Revolve, an online blog dedicated to the success of the real estate community.

 Cons: Rented audience; must submit to their rules and limitations; requires knowledge of the latest best practices.

-Pros: Although moderately expensive to start, becomes less expensive and more sustainable in the long run
+Pros: Although moderately expensive to start, it becomes less costly and more sustainable in the long run

 Cons: Shared audience (competing with other agents for attention in search engines and on social media); requires a lot of time and energy to create content and stay on top of best practices.

-100% Owned Leads: Leads who are already in your database; the people with whom you already have a relationship.
+100% Owned Leads: Leads already in your database; the people with whom you already have a relationship.

-Pros: Most sustainable long-term (becomes less expensive over time); timeless strategies work best, so it’s easy to keep up; people who already know, like, and trust you are more likely to convert to repeat or referral business.
+They are most sustainable (they become less expensive over time); timeless strategies work best; they are easy to keep up with; and people who already know, like, and trust you are more likely to convert to repeat or referral business.

-Cons: Requires a lot of time and energy to build relationships.
-It’s clear that these 100% owned leads—your past clients & existing relationships should be getting the majority of your attention.
+Building relationships requires a lot of time and effort.
+Clearly, these 100% owned leads—your past clients and existing relationships—should be getting most of your attention.

-However, it seems that many agents are still putting way too much time, money, and effort into web leads…and neglecting their past clients.
+However, many agents still seem to be putting too much time, money, and effort into web leads and neglecting their past clients.

-According to NAR, 70% of sellers say they would definitely recommend their agent for future services…but only 25% actually do use the same agent the next time they sell their home.
+According to NAR, 70% of sellers say they would recommend their agent for future services, but only 25% use the same agent the next time they sell their home.

 Agents are losing clients.
-Somewhere between closing & the next time they’re ready to sell, past clients are getting picked up by other agents.
+Somewhere between closing & the next theyy’reo sell, past clients are getting picked up by other agents.

-Now you know the truth about buying web leads, don’t let online lead generation distract from what’s most important—staying in touch with past clients.
+Now you know the truth about buying web leads.
+Do not let lead generation distract you from the most important thing—staying in touch with past clients.

-Focus first on repeat business, second on referrals.
-Web leads should fall into your strategy somewhere further down the line.
+Focus first on repeat business and second on referrals.
+Web leads should be part of your strategy later.

 Online lead generation can be a supplemental strategy.
-You just need to adjust how much time and budget you’re devoting to it.
+You need to adjust the time and budget you devote to it.

 Knock it down to 5%.

-And when you’re setting your goals and forecasting how many deals you’ll earn, remember that the average web lead conversion rate for the real estate industry is 0.5-1% (lead to closings).
+When setting your goals and forecasting the number of deals you will make, remember that the average web lead conversion rate for the real estate industry is 0.5-1% (lead to closings).